-Small business owners often make bookkeeping mistakes in their early years of operation, primarily due to a lack of knowledge regarding proper accounting procedures.
-While you may not have the time, money, or desire to become a certified accountant, it is still possible to avoid a few key pitfalls that can have an impact on your company’s bottom line.
+Small-business owners often make bookkeeping mistakes in their early years of operation, primarily due to a lack of knowledge regarding proper accounting procedures.
+While you may not have the time, money, or desire to become a certified accountant, it is still possible to avoid a few key pitfalls that can impact your company’s bottom line.

-You are only given 24-hours each day, and as a small business owner it is important to make sure you are filling them with only the most important tasks.
-While money management is certainly an important task, it’s not important you be the one to do it.
-In fact, if you don’t have a fairly strong background in accounting and business tax law, it’s probably advisable you don’t handle your own bookkeeping.
-Delegating this task to a professional will help you double check for errors and free you up to work on your business, not in your business.
+While money management is certainly an important task, it’s not necessarily crucial for you to be the one to do it.
+In fact, if you don’t have a fairly strong background in accounting and business tax law, it’s probably advisable that you don’t handle your own bookkeeping.
+Delegating this task to a professional will help you find errors while freeing you up to work on your business.

-Many small business owners frequently purchase items for their business from the same vendor, month after month.
-If this is your practice, it’s a great idea to contact your vendor and build a relationship with them.
-Even if your purchases are relatively small, don’t be afraid to call and ask questions.
-Often, you can negotiate reduced pricing or longer payment terms, allowing you to keep more cash flow working for your business.
+Many small-business owners purchase items for their business from the same vendor month after month.
+If this is your practice, it’s a great idea to contact your vendor and build a personal relationship with them.
+Even if your purchases are relatively small, you can still call and ask questions.
+If you get to know your vendor personally, you might be able to negotiate reduced pricing or longer payment terms, which might mean increasing cash flow for your business.

 Even the most meticulous business owners occasionally forget to save a receipt related to a business purchase.
 While it might not seem like a big deal if a meal ticket is missing here or there, those small purchases can add up to big money.
-Likewise, you don’t want to have to answer to Uncle Sam if you have claimed expenses and don’t have the proof to back up every penny.
+Likewise, you don’t want to have to answer to Uncle Sam if you claim expenses without the proof to back up every penny.

 For a personal tax return, individuals are allowed to write off donations given to charitable organizations.
 Businesses, however, are not afforded the same deduction.
 Because businesses are often given recognition, advertising space, or some other concession in return for their donations, they are not truly considered “charity.”
-If you make this bookkeeping mistake, Uncle Sam will probably make sure you don’t do it twice.
+If you make this bookkeeping mistake, the Internal Revenue Service will probably make sure you don’t do it twice.

 As previously mentioned, the IRS has little tolerance for error.
 If you misrepresent the amount of sales or payroll tax owed by your company, you can expect hefty fines.
 It’s best to leave this one to the professionals, and double- or triple-check your returns before dropping them in the mail.

-While it is a good idea to delegate your bookkeeping to an experienced professional, it isn’t necessarily a good idea to give them open access to business records without a system of checks and balances in place.
-Many small business owners assign responsibility of the company books to a close family member or friend with accounting experience, only to find out several years later they had been ripped off.
-Had they reviewed canceled checks or petty cash ledgers once a month, the issue would have been caught with minimal damage done.
+While it’s a good idea to delegate your bookkeeping to an experienced professional, it isn’t necessarily a good idea to give them open access to business records without a system of checks and balances in place.
+Many small-business owners assign responsibility of the company books to a close family member or friend with accounting experience, only to find out several years later they’ve been scammed.
+Had they reviewed canceled checks or petty cash ledgers once a month, the issue could have been caught early on.